Rueckert-Hartman College for Health Professions

 This project was implemented through provision of a sixty-minute RRT education to the medical-surgical floor nurses covering RRT education obtained from IHI website, pre and post-tests surveys and statistical analysis.
 Survey showed mixed results – on analytical statistical analysis, RRT education showed negative correlation and no significance on the nurses` confidence level in activating the team.
 Meanwhile, pre and post-test results showed that RRT education increased the nurses` confidence level in activating the team.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Maglangit, Cherry Lynn, "Rapid Response Team Education in Improving Bedside Nurses` Knowledge and Skills" (2015).
-All Regis University Theses.
+Regis University Student Publications.
 722.